UtrechtUniversity/MATLAB-on-HPC/Part-1-preparation.md

-# Part 1: Preparation

-**Create a virtual machine and install Matlab**
+# Part 1: Create a virtual machine and install Matlab

+This part is all preparation.
 The steps in this part only need to be executed once.

 ## Step 1: Install Docker software on PC (Windows 10 Pro)